NHL All-Star Game: 2020s

 The 2020 All-Star Game was hosted by the St. Louis Blues at Enterprise Center on January 25.
 The city last hosted the All-Star Game in February 1988.

 Originally, the 2021 All-Star Game would be hosted by the Florida Panthers at BB&T Center on January 30, which would have been its first All-Star Game hosted since February 2003.
 However, due to the COVID-19 pandemic delaying the conclusion of the 2019–20 season to September and postponing the start of the following season, the event was canceled, with the possibility of moving the festivities to 2022 at its earliest.
 The league said that it would consider changing the upcoming All-Star Game's format so it would have a "distinct international flavor", using a model similar to the World Cup of Hockey.

 On June 28, 2021, the league announced that the 2022 All-Star Game would be played at T-Mobile Arena in Paradise, Nevada, home of the Vegas Golden Knights, for the first time.
 The league cited the fact that they had not yet signed a deal with the International Olympic Committee on sending players to the 2022 Winter Olympics, so they decided to schedule an All-Star Game anyway, at an arena in western North America to shorten travel to China if players did go.
 On September 3, a deal was officially reached to send players to the Olympics, with an opt-out clause should COVID-19 health conditions worsen.
 However, on December 22, the NHL announced that it would not send its players to the Olympics due to rising COVID-19 cases and increasing number of postponed games.
 Consequently, the originally scheduled Olympic break following the All-Star Game from February 7 to 22 was used to play 95 postponed games.

-On February 4, 2022, the NHL awarded Sunrise, Florida, the 2023 All-Star Game, two years after Sunrise's game was cancelled due to the pandemic.
+On February 4, 2022, the NHL awarded Sunrise, Florida, the 2023 All-Star Game, two years after Sunrise's game was canceled due to the pandemic.

+The 2024 All-Star Game took place on February 3, 2024, at Scotiabank Arena in Toronto.
+The format was changed, combining the four-team, three-on-three format used since 2016 with the "fantasy draft" format used from 2011 to 2015.
+In addition to player captains Quinn Hughes, Nathan MacKinnon, Auston Matthews, and Connor McDavid, each team featured a celebrity co-captain, with Will Arnett, Justin Bieber, Michael Buble, and Tate McRae serving in the roles.

+In 2025, instead of the All-Star Game, the NHL hosted a new exhibition tournament known as the 4 Nations Face-Off, which was contested between teams of NHL players representing Canada, Finland, Sweden, and the United States.
+The games were played under NHL rules, and split between TD Garden in Boston and Bell Centre in Montreal.